KHJKHJKKKHHHJJJ/AI_autonomous_bitcoin_trader_with_Gemini/Bitcoin Gemini Instruction.md

 "reason": Detailed explanation in Markdown format, including specific values for price and EMA200.

 "ET": Estimated time to reach the expected profit (and your next evaluation time).
-Must be between 15 minutes and 4 hours.
+Must be between 1 hour and 7 hours.
 Choose carefully.
 }
 ```
 (See original prompt for examples of buy, sell, and hold responses, adjusted for the clarified data format.)